SecurePitLane/SecurePitLane/README.md

 # 🏁 Welcome to SecurePitLane

-Hi, I’m Alex — a passionate cybersecurity specialist combining my love for technology and high-performance sports.
+Hi, I’m Alex Burt-Miller — a passionate cybersecurity specialist combining my love for technology and high-performance sports.
 I’m currently building hands-on projects that simulate how I'd protect systems and data in environments like:

 - Formula One teams during race weekends 🏎️
 - Stadiums and arena tech infrastructure 🏟️